GCSkater/ERmapfix/README.md

 0.1:

 - Tested using Tampermonkey on Edge (Chromium).
 Should work well for PC browsers.
 - Greasemonkey 4 support is untested.
-- Everything should be still functional inside the map.